 The Fourth Path: Upstream Extraction Into Concur

-There is an architectural option that does not appear in SAP's three-mode framing because it lives outside the framing entirely.
-Instead of choosing between Managed, Client Managed, or Dual Support for Capture Processing verification, the firm extracts invoice data upstream of Concur using a dedicated extraction layer, then loads the resulting structured payload into Concur via the platform's import-invoice paths.
-The Capture Processing mode setting still exists in tenant configuration, but the volume routed through Concur's native OCR drops sharply — for line-item-heavy invoice categories, often to zero.
+The fourth path is to extract invoice data upstream of Concur, then load the structured payload into Concur through the platform's import-invoice paths.
+The Capture Processing mode still exists in tenant configuration, but the volume routed through Concur's native OCR drops sharply for the categories where OCR correction work is most expensive.

 Choosing Among the Four: A Decision Logic Keyed to Your Firm

-- High-volume manufacturing firm with line-item-heavy invoices and a mature AP team.
-Upstream extraction into Concur, leaving Concur's native modes for the residual header-only invoice flow.
-The line-item correction load is the dominant operational cost, and the upstream layer addresses it directly.
+- High-volume manufacturing firm with line-item-heavy invoices and a mature AP team: upstream extraction into Concur, leaving Concur-native modes for residual header-only flow.

-- Global enterprise with a multi-region supplier base and SOX exposure.
-Dual Support with geographic routing — Managed for the regions where local-language supplier complexity is highest, Client Managed for the home region with documented compensating controls.
-The hybrid earns its complexity because the supplier-base profile is genuinely heterogeneous.
+- Global enterprise with a multi-region supplier base and SOX exposure: Dual Support with geographic routing - Managed for high-complexity regions, Client Managed for the home region with documented compensating controls.

-- Mid-market firm on Concur Invoice with steady mid-volume header-mostly invoices and a small AP team.
-Managed, for the labour transfer.
-The Managed fee is the price of not having to staff a verification function the firm doesn't otherwise need.
+- Mid-market firm with steady header-mostly invoices and a small AP team: Managed, because the fee buys verification labour the firm does not otherwise need.

-- Mid-market firm with the same volume profile but a larger established AP team.
-Client Managed for cost control, with documented compensating controls if SOX applies.
-The team is already sized for the work.
+- Mid-market firm with the same volume but a larger AP team: Client Managed, with documented controls if SOX applies.

-The one durable instruction across all of these: get the Managed quote with the variables unbundled (per Section 2), model the fully-loaded Client Managed cost honestly without the marginal-cost trap (per Section 3), and put the upstream-extraction architecture on the table for line-item-heavy volumes (per Section 6).
+The durable instruction across all of these is simple: get the Managed quote with the variables unbundled, model the fully loaded Client Managed cost honestly, and put upstream extraction on the table for line-item-heavy volumes.
 The right answer is the one defensible against those three numbers at your firm's actual volume and supplier-base profile.

 Extract invoice data to Excel with natural language prompts